Trepan-Debuggers/remake/docs/debugger/commands/breakpoints/break.rst

 With a target name or a line number, set a break before running commands of that target or line number.
 Without argument, list all breakpoints.

-For a gien target, there are 3 places where one may want to stop at;
+For a given target, there are 3 places where one may want to stop at;
 that name can be given as a last option.
 The stopping points are:

 - before target prerequisite checking: `prereq`